 Understanding strengths and opportunities for growth is no longer a guessing game for healthcare leaders.
 By comparing internal data — by hospital, department, physician, treatment type, and more — to market key performance indicators (KPIs), healthcare leaders can determine which areas of their businesses and service lines drive revenue.
 This allows the organization to shift focus to those areas of strength and actively drive patients there, when appropriate.

-Financial and strategic leaders can also drill deeper into the data to learn the root causes of their best- and lowest-performing areas, allowing them to home in on those with the most room for growth.
-For example, to reverse operating losses in the surgical suite, a hospital’s operating room director must create a budget based on concrete data, not assumptions.
-Syntellis’ Axiom™ Comparative Analytics can show the director where the organization sits compared to the market.
-If that data says the OR currently operates in the 90th percentile for staffing but in the 20th percentile for patient volumes, the director will know to focus improvement initiatives on patient volumes.
+Financial and strategic leaders can also drill deeper into the data to learn the root causes of their best- and lowest-performing areas, so they can concentrate on those with the most room for growth.
+For example, to reverse operating losses in the surgical suite, a hospital’s operating room (OR) director must create a budget based on concrete data, not assumptions.
+Syntellis’ Axiom™ Comparative Analytics can show where the organization sits compared to the market.
+If that data says the OR currently operates in the 90th percentile for staffing but in the 20th percentile for patient volumes, it becomes clear that focused improvement initiatives to balance staffing and volumes are vital to optimizing revenue.

-This type of insight can also reveal further opportunity for revenue growth in already high-performing areas.
-A real-world case study in Using Data and Analytics to Improve Clinical and Financial Performance shows that physician performance played a crucial role in cost savings within the knee joint replacement division of one hospital.
-Using enterprise performance management (EPM) software, leaders in that hospital calculated that if their lowest-performing physicians performed at the same level as their highest-performing physician, they could save nearly $10 million in this already successful area.
+This type of insight can also reveal additional opportunities for revenue growth in already high-performing areas.
+A real-world case study in using data and analytics to improve clinical and financial performance shows that physician performance played a crucial role in cost savings within one hospital's knee joint replacement division.
+Using Syntellis' robust healthcare data and analytics solutions, leaders in that hospital calculated that if their lowest-performing physicians performed at the same level as their highest-performing physician, they could save nearly $10 million in this already successful area.

 #2 — Make data-informed new service investments

-EPM software also brings in peer data for benchmarking exercises.
-During the financial struggles of the pandemic, healthcare organizations should consider new investments in certain service lines to boost revenue.
-For organizations that still operate on a fee-for-service model, volume of services and patients is key to recovery.
+Healthcare organizations should also leverage peer data for benchmarking exercises.
+As hospitals and health systems continue to navigate financial struggles, leaders should consider new investments in certain service lines to boost revenue.
+For organizations that still operate on a fee-for-service model, volume of services and patients is key.

 Of course, determining new areas for investment is only half the battle.
-Strategic leaders must also get buy-in from financial and executive stakeholders.
-Axiom Comparative Analytics uses near real-time data from over 900 healthcare organizations to deliver insights that guide strategy and back up forecasts.
+Leaders must also get buy-in from financial and executive stakeholders.
+Comparative Analytics offers access to near real-time data from more than 135,000 physicians from over 10,000 practices and 139 specialty categories, and from 500+ unique departments across more than 1,300 hospitals.
+Financial, operational, clinical, and strategy leaders can leverage these insights to guide strategic decision-making and back up forecasts.
 This lowers investment risk and instills confidence among leaders in a way that even the most thoughtful assumptions and conversations can’t.

 #3 — Measure progress and adjust accordingly

-After deciding to implement performance changes or pursue new investments, healthcare organizations must continually track progress toward their desired outcomes.
+After deciding where to focus performance improvement initiatives or whether to pursue new investments, healthcare organizations must continually track progress toward their desired outcomes.
 This, too, requires data — and lots of it.
-But 15% of organizations don’t use any financial benchmarking, and 41% are unhappy with how their current benchmarking guides decision-making.
+But 22% of healthcare organizations don’t use any financial benchmarking, and 40% are unhappy with their current benchmarking solution.

-The uncertain and rapidly changing reality of the pandemic makes the right software essential.
-A platform that’s updated monthly, like Axiom Comparative Analytics, allows for real-time analysis and agile decision-making.
-If an organization finds itself headed down the wrong path, financial and strategic leaders can swiftly reevaluate what the data indicates and change tactics before their first strategy reaches a dead end.
+The right software and analytics solutions are essential to keeping a pulse on organizational performance and the market.
+Monthly data updates in Comparative Analytics allow for real-time analysis and agile decision-making.
+If an organization inadvertently heads down the wrong path, financial and strategic leaders can swiftly reevaluate what the data indicates and change tactics before it's too late.